16 Top-Rated Resorts in Vermont

 We may earn a commission from affiliate links ()

-Home to some excellent skiing and snowboarding in winter, as well as bucolic landscapes, mountain scenery, and charming towns, Vermont is a popular vacation spot for families, couples, or groups of friends and offers a wide range of top-rated resorts to choose from in all budgets.
+Home to some excellent skiing and snowboarding in winter, as well as bucolic landscapes, mountain scenery, and charming towns, Vermont is a popular vacation spot for families, couples, or groups of friends and offers a wide range of top resorts to choose from for all budgets.